This is a summary of and

 of a paper (initial or revised) consists of:

 - The source files (MSWord or

 LaTeX).
-In the case of LaTeX, combine all the
+In the case of LaTeX, put all the .tex

-relating the comments with sections and page numbers
+with sections and page numbers of the revised

 Note on major revisions: If the